 Play the latest episodes from your shows in Listen Now, or choose from the episodes in your Library.
 You can also stream popular podcast episodes from Browse.

-You can stream audiobooks from your cellular-enabled iOS device* or play audiobooks that are downloaded to your iPhone.
+You can stream audiobooks from your cellular-enabled iPhone or iPad,* or play audiobooks that are downloaded to your iPhone.

 *Data rates may apply.